spatialos/gdk-for-unity/docs/get-started.md

     - **Linux Build Support**
     - **Windows Build Support**

+> **Note:** You need these build supports even though you are developing on a Mac.<br/>
-> **Note:** You need Linux build support because all server-workers in a cloud deployment run in a Linux environment.
+You need **Linux build support** because all server-workers in a cloud deployment run in a Linux environment. <br/>
+You need **Windows Build Support** because your end-users may play your game on a Windows PC, so SpatialOS requires it.

 **Step 2.** Install **<a href="https://www.microsoft.com/net/download/dotnet-core/2.1" data-track-link=".NET Core Download Link Clicked|product=Docs|platform=Mac|label=Mac" target="_blank"><strong>.NET Core SDK (x64)</strong></a>**